Modern slavery risks have risen in nearly three quarters of the 28 member states of the European Union over the last year, reveals our annual study.

 Sam Haynes, Senior Human Rights Analyst

-Even the EU’s biggest economies are not immune to the rise in slavery risk.
+Even the EU’s biggest economies are not immune to the rise in slavery risk and labour exploitation.
 Germany and the UK have seen slight negative shifts in their scores, taking them just over the ‘low risk’ threshold into the ‘medium risk’ category of the index.
 New data has revealed gaps in the UK’s labour inspectorate, while Germany has experienced an uptick in recorded trafficking and servitude violations.

 Turkey’s MSI ranking plunges due to rise in violations and impacts of political crackdown